RESEARCH

 “Epitranscriptomics” is a relatively new field that spans several disciplines to identify the molecular mechanisms and functional significance of chemical modifications on RNA.
 The discovery of RNA methyltransferases, demethylases, and modified-RNA binding proteins (“readers”) has transformed our understanding of how RNA processing in the cell regulates a myriad of processes, from neural development to cancer biology.

 An important aspect of the epitranscriptome is that it is dynamic in nature- which gene transcripts are modified and the downstream effects of modification changes over developmental time, cell type, and in response to stimuli.
-The Vissers Lab is particularly interested in understanding the regulation of the epitranscriptome- what prompts dynamic changes in the system that in turn regulate the way a cell responds to internal or external stimuli?
+We are particularly interested in understanding the regulation of the epitranscriptome- what prompts dynamic changes in the system that in turn regulate the way a cell responds to internal or external stimuli?
 Can these pathways be manipulated to alter cell behavior in development and disease?